prestsoftware/prest/docs/src/index.rst

   in `Rust <https://www.rust-lang.org/>`_ (core) and `Python
   <https://www.python.org/>`_ (graphical user interface).

-* New feature since Prest 1.1.0: visualization of preference-estimation output using `GraphViz <https://graphviz.org>`_

-* Previous downloadable versions of Prest are available in :ref:`the archive <history>`.
+Previous downloadable versions of Prest are available in :ref:`the archive <history>`.

 Documentation
 -------------